small town service providers, retailers, restaurant owners

 Remember my pledge?
-About not working with small towners?
+About not working with small towners? — the mom-‘n-pops?

 Well, I couldn’t shake it.

 I knew they were never going to be able to pay an overpriced agency for really pretty marketing junk.
-And even if they did, the pretty stuff was likely going to do jack squat!
+And even if they could, the pretty stuff was likely going to do jack squat!

 They’re the ones who keep getting taken advantage of from not knowing what they don’t know.

 But I kept getting all this stuff in place for larger clients…

 and I love living in a small town.

 My kids have an honorary papaw and mamaw next door.